p4lang/p4app-TCP-INT/README.md

  - INTval: the link utilization (or queue depth if utilization is 100%).
  - HopID: the ID of most congested switch (the packet’s TTL at the switch).
- - SWLat: the sum of latencies experienced at each hop.
+ - HopLat: the sum of latencies experienced across all hops.

 Each field has a corresponding echo-reply field (ecr) for the receiver to echo the telemetry back to the sender.